facultymatt/gprs-sim900/README.md

 If the yellow `STATUS` light is on and the green `NETLIGHT` is blinking when the module is plugged in, then the module is configured correctly.

 ###A Note About SIM Cards
-SIM cards can only hold 20-30 SMS messages at a time, depending on the sim card you have.
+SIM cards can only hold 20-30 SMS messages at a time, depending on the SIM card you have.
 If your SIM stops emiting events as expected, you can use the command line and the AT command manual to manually delete messages you do not want to keep on the SIM, or you can use the remove option included in the readSMS function to automatically delete messages after you read or log the messages.

 ###Example
 ```js